-The 20th in the series of Hilton Head Workshops on the science and technology of solid-state sensors, actuators, and microsystems will take place June 5 - 9, 2022 at the Sonesta Resort on Hilton Head Island, SC.
+The 21st in the series of Hilton Head Workshops on the science and technology of solid-state sensors, actuators, and microsystems will take place June 2 - 6, 2024 at the Sonesta Resort on Hilton Head Island, SC.
 This exciting multidisciplinary event has occurred biennially since 1984, and we look forward to observing Hilton Head's 40th anniversary by celebrating Micro-Electro-Mechanical Systems (MEMS) and microsystems successes over the past 40 years.
 Additionally, we would like to look ahead to the challenges and possibilities for our field in the next 40 years.
 Hilton Head Island, the beachfront workshop hotel, and the casual, comfortable, seaside environment with nearly all meals included allows for relaxed exchanges, collegial interactions, and many fruitful discussions.
-The Hilton Head Workshop has historically been a regional meeting restricted to professionals living in North or South America as well as past attendees of previous Hilton Head Workshops.
-Beginning in 2020, the meeting opened to international colleagues beyond the Americas.
-We continue to welcome researchers worldwide to submit high-quality abstracts (contributed and late news) for consideration by the submission deadlines.
-International authors will be invited to participate in the workshop if their abstract is accepted.
+The Hilton Head Workshop has historically been a regional meeting for professionals living in North or South America as well as past attendees of previous Hilton Head Workshops.
+Since 2020, the meeting has been open to international colleagues beyond the Americas.
+We continue to welcome researchers worldwide to submit high-quality abstracts (contributed and late news) for consideration.
+International authors are encouraged to submit their abstracts for consideration and to participate in the workshop.

 The Hilton Head Workshop draws 350-500 academic, industry, and government participants from diverse engineering and scientific backgrounds, including chemistry, materials science, chemical engineering, electrical engineering, mechanical engineering, physics, biology, bioengineering, etc. Previous workshops have provided a highly interactive forum for researchers to present and discuss recent advances in microfabrication technologies for sensing and actuation devices and microsystems for physical, chemical, and biological applications.
 Emerging from a global pandemic and tumultuous few years, the previous iteration of the workshop, Hilton Head 2022 focused on "Preparation and Prevention: Tackling our Grand Challenges," which explored the potential for MEMS to impact a variety of global issues and grand challenges and hopefully inspired our community while encouraging new collaborations and ideas.

 This year, we hope to increase the participatory and networking success of this meeting by inviting all past, present, and future MEMS researchers to attend as well as submit abstracts and present papers in the following technical topics: